mars-sim/mars-sim/README.md

 ## Feedback/Comments
 We welcome anyone to contribute to mars-sim in terms of ideas and concepts.
 Feel free to provide your comments at our facebook community at https://www.facebook.com/groups/125541663548/.
-Note: see also old/archived discussions at https://sourceforge.net/p/mars-sim/discussion/
+See also old/archived discussions at https://sourceforge.net/p/mars-sim/discussion/

 ## Issues/Tickets